| (Editor's notes:

 that do not reflect a strict capital test, are likely to be rated

 two notches below the issuer's counterparty credit rating.
+Distributable

 profits criteria must be considered in addition to capital criteria